 What can you expect when visiting local islands in the Maldives?
 So far I have loved visiting local islands.
-They are cheap, authentic and some of the best places to visit in the Maldives.
-Resorts have many advantages but they are not the real Maldives.
+They are cheap, authentic and the best places to visit in the Maldives.
+Staying at Maldives resorts has some advantages but they are not the real authentic Maldives experience.
 Local islands are full of life, families, cats, beautiful beaches, greenery and great Maldivian food.
-They are also the best way to visit the Maldives on a budget as you can find affordable guesthouses (costing around 50$ per night), cheap scuba diving and cheap snorkelling trips and dolphin cruises.
+They are also the best budget islands in the Maldives as you can find affordable hotels on local islands (costing around 50$ per night).
+They are the best places to go in the Maldives for cheap scuba diving.

 Local People in the Maldives